AbeerChowdhury53/assingment-13/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://fir-auth-cb030.firebaseapp.com).

-## Available Scripts
+#This is an mobile cover shop
+#Admin can see all the fetuer and other uase can only see product

 In the project directory, you can run: